Michael D. Dorsher, Ph.D.

-One of three alumni appointed to review all 28 Fulbright Scholar applications in journalism and communication for 2013.
-This three-year national appointment continues through 2015.
+One of three alumni appointed to review all 28 Fulbright Scholar applications in journalism and communication for 2013 and 20 more in 2014.
+This national appointment continues through 2015.

 Received acknowledgements in: Friend, C., Challenger, D., and McAdams, K. C. (2005).
 Contemporary Editing, (2nd ed).
 New York: McGraw-Hill; and Foust, J. (2011).
 Online Journalism: Principles and Practices of News for the Web, (3rd ed.).
 Scottsdale, AZ: Holcomb Hathaway.

 Wisconsin Newspaper Association, “Partners” program committee member, 9/01-present.

 Association for Education in Journalism and Mass Communication, member, 5/98-present.

 Served as peer reviewer for research papers from the Media Ethics and Newspaper divisions.

 Newsroom ethics seminars, 4/06.

 Led journalism ethics seminars within the newsrooms of the Wisconsin State Journal, Green Bay Press-Gazette and Wausau Daily Herald.

 Study conducted with advanced students, showing Wisconsin and Minnesota journalists believe their newspapers were better than ever -- despite eroding work conditions caused by ownership consolidation.

 Expert news source for state and national media, 10/01-present.